MicrosoftDocs/VBA-Docs/api/Outlook.OlAttachmentType.md

 ## Remarks

-Used as an optional parameter to the [Attachments.Add Method (Outlook)](Outlook.Attachments.Add.md) to specify the attachment type.
+Used as an optional parameter to the [Attachments.Add method (Outlook)](Outlook.Attachments.Add.md) to specify the attachment type.

 ## See also